Neoteroi/BlackSheep-MVC/README.md

 ## Docker image

-The project template includes a `Dockerfile` that can be used to create an image.
+The project template includes a `Dockerfile`.

 To test using the image from Docker Hub: